schwarzdavid/schwarzdavid.github.io/README.md

 #### For production

-Run `gulp build` to create fresh production files and point the webserver on the *dist*-Folder.
+Run `gulp build` to create fresh production files and point the webserver to the *dist*-Folder.
 If you're using nginx, you might find the [nginx.config](./nginx.config) useful.

 #### For development